TamaraWallace/Squad22/README.md

 Display Tasks Screen:
   - Has a ListView populated with all of the User's active tasks.
-  - Has a *Back* Button to return the User to the HomeScreen
+  - Has a *Back* Button to return the User to the Home Screen
   - Has a *Select* Button to launch the Task Menu screen with the currently selected task.
   - Has a *Complete* Button with no functionality
-  - When the *Back* button is pressed, the Home Screen is launched.
+  - When the *Back* Button is pressed, the Home Screen is launched.
-  - When the *Select* button is pressed, if a Task from the ListView is selected, the Task Menu is launched with the given Task.
+  - When the *Select* Button is pressed, if a Task from the ListView is selected, the Task Menu is launched with the given Task.

 Add Task Screen:
   - Has a TextFields for *Name* and *Notes*
-  - Has a DatePicked for *Date*
+  - Has a DatePicker for *Date*
   - Has a *Back* Button to return the User to the HomeScreen
   - Has an *Add* Button to create a new Task.
+  - When the *Back* Button is pressed, the Home Screen is launched.
+  - When the *Add* Button is pressed, a new Task is created using the values of *Name*, *Notes*, and *Date*.
+The *Notes* field is optional, the other two are mandatory.
+If a new Task is successfully created, it is added to that User's tasks, and the Home Screen is launched.

+Task Menu Screen:
+  - Has Text for *Task Name*, *Task Due Date*
+  - Has a TextArea for *Task Notes*
+  - Has a *Back* Button to launch the previous Screen
+  - Has a *Complete* Button to complete the Task
+  - Has an *Edit* Button with no functionality
+  - Has a *Delete* Button with no functionality
+  - When the *Back* Button is pressed, it will launch the previous screen
+  - When the *Complete* Button is pressed, the Task will be marked as complete, and the Home Screen is launched.